-📆 Your joke writing challenge topic for today is Office Gossip.
+📆 Your joke writing challenge topic for today is Reality TV.

 Mastering the Art of Stand-Up Comedy: Key Learning Points from a 7-Month Journey of Crafting a 60-Second Joke